-Heuristic 2 For Rcomp/IO ≤ 1 the task is I/O bound and single-shared-file I/O should be avoided.
+- Heuristic 2.2 If $R{comp/comm} \ll 1$, one might consider using Global Arrays to improve scaling by utilizing efficient distribution of data via the shared arrays (section 6.4). - Heuristic 3 For $R{comp/IO} \le 1$ the task is I/O bound and single-shared-file I/O should be avoided to remove unnecessary metadata operations.
 One might want to consider the following steps:

-Heuristic 2.1 If there is access to the HDF5 format, use MPI-based Parallel HDF5 (Section 6.3.2).
-This approach may scale well to hundreds of cores.
+Heuristic 3.1 If there is access to HDF5 format, use MPI-based Parallel HDF5 (Section 6.3.2).